 , , 1 [,1] [,2] [1,] 19 46 [2,] 21 4 , , 2 [,1] [,2] [1,] 19 46 [2,] 21 4 The structure of array is num [1:2, 1:2, 1:2] 19 21 46 4 19 21 46 4

-To see the internal structure of the data frame in R, use the str() function.
-To create a data frame in R, use the data.frame() function.
+To check the internal structure of the data frame in R, use the str() function.
+To create a data frame, use the data.frame() function.

 streaming <- data.frame( service_id = c(1:5), service_name = c("Netflix", "Disney+", "HBOMAX", "Hulu", "Peacock"), service_price = c(18, 10, 15, 7, 12), stringsAsFactors = FALSE ) str(streaming)